ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Ethernet frames are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the MAC destination field until the last byte of the Frame check sequence field), as defined by IEEE 802.3 {{IEEE802.3}}.
-A complete frame could include an IEEE 802.1Q {{IEEE802.1Q}} tag (see
+When the Context ID is set to zero, the Payload field contains a full Layer 2 Ethernet Frame (from the start of the Destination MAC Address field through the end of the Frame Check Sequence field), as defined by IEEE 802.3
-{{vlan-recommendations}}).
+{{IEEE802.3}}.
+A complete frame could include an IEEE 802.1Q {{IEEE802.1Q}} tag (see {{vlan-recommendations}}).

-The Frame check sequence field is included in the proxied Ethernet frame rather than being omitted and recomputed by the Ethernet proxying endpoints for simplicity and to reduce compute requirements, though a future extension could introduce a different encoding.
+The Frame Check Sequence field is included in the proxied Ethernet frame rather than being omitted and recomputed by the Ethernet proxying endpoints for simplicity and to reduce compute requirements, though a future extension could introduce a different encoding.